 Maha Fluid Power Research Center hosts amazing work in hydraulics and fluid power.
 It's also an educational hub for both students and industry, offering the latest research in fluid power and its applications.

-Since 2012, a team from Purdue's Maha Labs has competed every year in the Fluid Power Vehicle Challenge (started by Parker Hannifin as the Chainless Challenge).
-Students design a human-powered vehicle that uses hydrostatic transmission, testing their ability to design the vehicle and the propulsion system to get the most out of fluid power.
+From 2012 - 2020, a team from Purdue's Maha Labs competed every year in the NFPA Fluid Power Vehicle Challenge (started by Parker Hannifin as the Chainless Challenge).
+Students designed a human-powered vehicle that uses hydrostatic transmission, testing their ability to design the vehicle and the propulsion system to get the most out of fluid power.